ComradDoge/DogeEU4/README.md

 [h1] Changes 23/09/2020 [/h1]

-Added a bunch of UI compatability for 600/720/764/864.
+-Added a bunch of UI compatability for 600/720/764/864.
 A lot of them do not look good but makes it playable.
 Get a 1080 for real or fuck around with the GUI scale in the settings.
+- Some Parliament Bribes were made more appealing

 [h2] Things that are broken [/h2]
 - The graphical part for deities is borked